diogolmenezes/dmenezes/source/_posts/2014-01-21-creating-er-diagram-with-oracle-sql-developer.markdown

 author: Diogo Menezes
 ---

-Today I needed to create a ER diagram for my oracle database, and found that the Oracle Sql Developer is not so intuitive for this task.
+Today I needed to create a ER diagram for my oracle database, and realized that the Oracle Sql Developer is not so intuitive for this task.

 First you will have to open Oracle Sql Developer and go to: